SkunkApe1/SkunkApe1.github.io/index.md

 # **Graham Swenson - ePortfolio**
 >**CS-499 .
 SNHU .
 OCT 2024**

 To whom it may concern, I am excited to show you a culmination of the experience I've gained during my studies.
-In this ePortfolio you will see the following sections.
 Here are the folllowing sections in this ePortfolio:

 1. Professional Self-Assessment